johnnyman727/websocket-neopixels/README.md

 websocket-neopixels
 ===================

 This project demonstrates how to set up a server on Tessel that allows you to send arbitrary animations to Neopixels with a websocket.
-[Neopixels](http://www.adafruit.com/category/168) is Adafruit's brand for strips of individually addressanle RGB LEDs.
+[Neopixels](http://www.adafruit.com/category/168) is Adafruit's brand for strips of individually addressable RGB LEDs.

 It uses the [`nodejs-websocket`](https://github.com/sitegui/nodejs-websocket) library to create the server and the [`neopixels`](https://github.com/tessel/neopixels) library to write the animations.